ccatalanuz/nanocosme/README.md

 # nanocosme
-NanoCOSME is a CPS programming framework for Raspberry Pi.
+NanoCOSME is a Cyber-Physical System (CPS) programming framework for Raspberry Pi.

 The framework extends the Arduino programming model to facilitate multitasking and communication between devices.